Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 This is my portfolio website.
 The goal of this website is  that potential future employees and clients can easily get an insight in my skills via my skill, work history, project and CV pages.
+With the social links and letters of recommendation located  on the work-history page the users can get to know about my personality and work ethics.
 The site is responsive, so it is made to be viewed with ease on a phone, tablet, and desktop.
-This so that future employers and clients can visit my website without any problems.

 <h2 align="center"><img src="assets/validation/Responsiveness.png" ></h2>